Actively Recruiting

 - Estimated glomerular filtration rate below 30 ml/min/1.73 m2

-- Currently on hemodialysis or peritoneal dialysis
+- Currently receiving hemodialysis or peritoneal dialysis

-- CD4 count below 400 cells/mm3
+- CD4 count less than 400 cells/mm3

 - Pregnancy or breastfeeding